setiyadi-ben/Linux-Engineer-Applied-Practice/README.md

 The system runs on a single VPS and includes:

-- Hardened Linux host
+- Linux host with SSH access and fail2ban protection
+- VPN tunnel access via SoftEther
-- Docker runtime
+- Docker runtime for containerized application services
-- Reverse proxy (HTTPS)
+- Reverse proxy for HTTPS access
-- Java web application container
-- Database container (not publicly exposed)
-- VPN access layer
+- Database with persistent storage (internal network only)
-- Monitoring service
+- Monitoring service accessible through the internal network
-- Scheduled backup automation

-The objective is to maintain a clean, reproducible application hosting environment.
+- Backup and recovery procedures

 ---